swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training.md

 ## Summary

 Congratulations!
-You now have a dataset that can be used and shared among the team.
+You now have a codebase and a dataset that is versioned with Git and DVC.
+At the moment, these tools are only used locally.
+In the next chapters, you will learn how to share the codebase and the dataset with the rest of the team.

 In this chapter, you have successfully: